Chemsex

 For others, substances can be used to displace or numb difficult feelings such as feeling inadequate, lonely, sad, disconnected, anxious, or struggling with self-worth.

 When chemsex becomes a primary way of coping with emotional pain or disconnection, it can be more likely to become problematic or harder to control, and may increase risks to physical and mental health.
+These are often the situations where harm reduction, support, and non-judgemental care are most important.

-This guide isn’t here to judge anyone.
 It’s here to help you stay safer, informed and in control of your choices.

 Understanding names helps you recognise what’s being discussed.
 This does not mean any of these substances are safe- all carry risks, especially when mixed.